typst/svg2pdf/tests/README.md

 - A test case will be skipped if there exists an SVG file that doesn't have a corresponding reference image.
-Currently, this is the case for a few tests that either don't work correctly yet (like for example `svgs/resvg/paint-servers/stop/stops-with-equal-offset-5.svg`), are simply not implemented yet (e.g. spread method of gradients and blend modes) or were skipped simply because it wasn't deemed necessary to add them (for example text tests that test Japanese/Arabic that would've required to add additional fonts to the repository).
+Currently, this is the case for a few tests that either don't work correctly yet (like for example `svg/resvg/paint-servers/stop/stops-with-equal-offset-5.svg`), are simply not implemented yet (e.g. spread method of gradients and blend modes) or were skipped simply because it wasn't deemed necessary to add them (for example text tests that test Japanese/Arabic that would've required to add additional fonts to the repository).

 - A test case fails if the rendered PDF doesn't pixel-match the reference image.
-In this case, a new folder `diffs` will be generated that contains a diff image (the left image is the expected image, the middle one the pixel difference and the right one the actual image).
+In this case, a new folder `diff` will be generated that contains a diff image (the left image is the expected image, the middle one the pixel difference and the right one the actual image).
 If some parts of the core logic of the program have been changed, it is possible that the images rendered by pdfium actually looks _pretty much_ the same but only differs